Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: Introduction

-The past decade has seen a skyrocketing increase in the demand for high-performance computing (HPC) systems, in order to provide sufficient computing power for resource-hungry applications in various domains of science and economics.
-These needs ushered in a new exascale era of stronger and more complex supercomputers.
-With the increase in complexity and the number of compute nodes, comes an increased vulnerability to failures.
-Already for earlier generations of petascale computers, Schroeder and Gibson~\cite{SchroederGibson2007} have found that in certain situations, an application will be forced into recovery more than twice a day.
-This recovery frequency leads to a growing need for mechanisms to ensure efficient recovery from failures.
+The past decade has seen a skyrocketing increase in the demand for high-performance computing (HPC) systems, in order to meet the computing power needs of resource-hungry applications in various science domains.
+This ushered in a new exascale era of stronger and more complex supercomputers.
+For example, the first exascale supercomputer, \textit{Frontier} \cite{schneider2022exascale}, consists of more than 8 million compute cores that provide peak computing power of 1.102 Exaflop/s.
+With the increase in complexity and the number of compute nodes, comes increased vulnerability to failures.
+Already for earlier generations of petascale supercomputers, Schroeder and Gibson~\cite{SchroederGibson2007} showed that in certain situations, applications are forced into recovery more than twice a day.
+It is further anticipated that exascale systems will experience various kinds of faults every few hours or even every few minutes, in spite of hardware-based protection mechanisms~\cite{cappello2009toward,canal2020predictive}, leading to a growing need for mechanisms to ensure efficient recovery from failures.

-\emph{Exact state reconstruction} (\emph{ESR}) is a failure recovery mechanism, applicable to many distributed linear iterative solvers.
-Introduced by Chen~\cite{ChenHPDC2011}, and refined by Pachajoa et al.~\cite{pachajoa2018extending}, ESR provides fault tolerance by keeping redundancies of chosen process' state variables in the memory of other processes.
-It piggybacks on the already existing transmission of data between processes that is required by the \emph{Sparse matrix–vector multiplication} (\emph{SpMV}) operation.
-In this manner, redundant copies of the input vector can be produced with relatively low memory and runtime overheads.

-Necessary conditions on solvers for the applicability of ESR~\cite{pachajoa2020generic, pachajoa2019make, pachajoa2020algorithm} are: (1) The iterative algorithm performs a finite-term recurrence, and (2) The iterative algorithm involves a matrix-vector product.
-In particular, ESR was applied to the \emph{Preconditioned Conjugate Gradient} (\emph{PCG}) solver, solving the linear equation $Ax=b$ for a symmetric positive definite matrix $A_{n \times n}$.
-Chen~\cite{ChenHPDC2011} introduced a way to use the sparse matrix-vector product to redundantly store the input vector, as well as a way to reconstruct the entirety of the state of a preconditioned conjugate gradient (PCG) solver using the last two redundantly stored search directions and a scalar that was replicated in the cluster.

-Redundancies in ESR are sent to multiple processes, in order to tolerate multiple simultaneous process failures.
-To maximize fault tolerance, processes replicate their state vectors at each of the other processes.
-This replication comes with a significant memory expense, as each process keeps state for each other process.
-Additionally, redundancies are sent all-to-all after each iteration of the computation (or after a certain period), leading to a surge in network traffic.
-To alleviate these problems, a modified ESR mechanism can replicate the state at only a fraction of the cluster, for example, at half of the processes.
-Nevertheless, even this mechanism comes with a significant memory overhead (see Section~\ref{sec:ESR memory usage}), leaving open the challenge of reducing the costs of ESR and improving its scalability.